Minejerik/omegaflightprotocol/PROTOCOL.md

 # Omegaflight protocol
 The protocol used by Omegaflight.

-### A lot of documentation already exists with in the protocol buffer files, look in `proto_buffers` for info
+### A lot of documentation already exists with in the protocol buffer files, look in `ofprotobufs` for info

 #### Basic behaviour